aleezazahra01/aleezazahra01/README.md

 # Hi there 👋
+## I code as a hobby.

-## I know Python ,MongoDB and C for now.
+I know Python ,C ,html ,css and mongodb for now :)